yonigibbs/elm-i18next-gen/README.md

 TODO

 ## TODO
+* Add comment at top of generated files to explain they are generated.
 * Handle duplicates (functions and modules).
 * Add command-line-usage (i.e. handle `--help`): see https://github.com/75lb/command-line-usage
 * Validation of supplied target folder: